LPDI-EPFL/masif_seed/README.md

 ## Step-by-step example

-We will test masif seed using one example consisting of a single helix (BH3) and a receptor (Bcl-xL):
+We will test MaSIF-seed using one example consisting of a single helix (BH3) and a receptor (Bcl-xL):

 ```
 cd masif/data/masif_peptides/
 ```

-First split the BIM BH3, as crystallized in PDB id: 4QVF, chain B into helices:
+First split the BIM BH3, as crystallized in PDB ID: 4QVF, chain B into helices:

 ```
 ./data_extract_helix_one.sh 4QVF_B